wovosoft/laravel-permissions/README.md

 ### Note

-> Please keep in mind, the Default Role and Permission models provided by [spatie/laravel-permission](https://github.com/spatie/laravel-permission) is extended in the package.
-That's why rather using `Spatie\Permission\Models\Role` for Role and `Spatie\Permission\Models\Permission` please use `Wovosoft\LaravelPermissions\Models\Roles` for Role and `Wovosoft\LaravelPermissions\Models\Permissions` for Permission respectively.
+> Please keep in mind, the default Role and Permission models provided by [spatie/laravel-permission](https://github.com/spatie/laravel-permission) is extended in the package.
+That's why rather than using `Spatie\Permission\Models\Role` for Role and `Spatie\Permission\Models\Permission` please use `Wovosoft\LaravelPermissions\Models\Roles` for Role and `Wovosoft\LaravelPermissions\Models\Permissions` for Permission respectively.

 ## Security

-If you discover any security related issues, please email narayanadhikary24@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email narayanadhikary24@gmail.com ore create issue in the Github Repository.

 ## Credits